 The 9 Best Android Projectors

 This wiki has been updated 30 times since it was first published in December of 2016.
 While just about every new TV comes with various smart features, most projectors still lack helpful software for streaming media and displaying files from external sources.
 Outfitted with Google's extremely popular Android operating system, these options can help streamline movie night, gaming sessions, and business presentations, using either the official or open-source platform.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes